hiryou/hometertain/os.md

 diskutil unmountdisk /dev/diskX
 ```

 Now you can plug it to the droid/raspberry-pi.
+- If this is an xu3 board, plug ethernet cable via the USB 3.0 dongle
-Default login is root/odroid
+- Turn on the board.
+Default login is root/odroid.